-If you’re looking remodel your bathroom, either a little or a lot, one of the most important things you’re going to have to consider is what type of sink you want to install.
-While getting the look you want (at the price you want!) should always be your first consideration, different kinds of sinks are better for different types of bathrooms – and some can be a lot harder to install!
-From amount of storage space to complexity of plumbing, here are a few pros and cons for the most common types of sinks.
+Looking remodel your bathroom?
+One of the most important things to consider is what type of sink you want to install.
+Getting the look you want should always be your first consideration.
+But different sinks are better for different types of bathrooms, and can be more or less difficult to install.
+From style to ease of cleaning, here are a few pros and cons of the main types of bathroom sink.

-Wall mount sinks are among the least expensive types of sinks because they’re the most bare-bones.
+Wall mount sinks are among the least expensive bathroom sinks because they’re the most bare-bones.
 Literally just a sink mounted to your wall, these are especially good for small spaces or small budgets – but obviously don’t offer a whole lot of room for storage.
-The adjustable height might be a pro for some, but mostly this type of sink is best for a bathroom that doesn’t have room for much else.
-This Toto Wall Mounted Sink comes with a shroud to cover up the waste and supply lines, but for many models the pipes will be exposed beneath the sink.
+The adjustable height might be a pro for some, if you’re particularly tall or short.
+But mostly this type of sink is best for a bathroom that doesn’t have room for much else.
+Most models have exposed plumbing below the sink.
+The best ones upgrade the look with add-on towel racks to help make up for the lack of storage.

 Pedestal sinks are a good compromise for smaller spaces.
-They’re a little more expensive than wall mounted sinks, and take up slightly more space, but the shaped bowls and stems are a lot more stylish.
-Again, you’ll have to run your plumbing through the pedestal and usually into the floor to use a sink like this, but for a small space you cant beat it for elegance and style.
-This Toto Pedestal Sink echoes classical columns, but you can get sinks in this style to work in almost any kind of vintage bathroom.
+They’re more expensive than wall mounted sinks, and take up slightly more space, but are a lot more stylish.
+If you think all pedestal sinks have the same traditional, cottage style, you probably haven’t checked out your options recently.
+While a lot of the market caters to vintage-inspired small bathrooms, lots of modern designers have started offering updated pedestal sinks that can be a fun and daring addition to a much wider range of styles.
 Just keep in mind that while you’ll have plenty of room for your toothbrush and a bar of soap, going this route will mean a lot less space to store things you’d rather not have out in plain sight.